Understanding compounded topical spironolactone

 Topical spironolactone side effects

-The most common side effects of topical spironolactone are very mild and often include:
+Reported side effects of topical spironolactone may include:

 - Redness